After a loved one dies, how long is too long to grieve?

 My sister and I are very close.
 We have always shared a strong, unique bond.
 When my mother passed away, it wasn’t totally unexpected, but it did shatter both of our sensibilities for a while.
 We found comfort in each other’s grief as we mourned our sweet mother.
+Holidays came and went with a very different energy than the year before.
 We bore that heavy grief together, two oxen to the cart of suffering that mantled us.
 But something strange happened.

 Over time, I began to feel better.
 I thought of my mother often, but found myself focusing on the positive memories we had made together.
 My purpose became making positive memories with my own children, as my mother had done.
 I saw hope everywhere, and became grateful for my life in a way that was unfamiliar to me.
 My sister, with whom I shared everything, did not emerge from grief at the same time.

 When I no longer actively mourned our mother, my sister’s grief multiplied.
 She felt more alone, more depressed, and could see no way out.
 As I watched my sister grieve so passionately, I was overwhelmed with a feeling of guilt and embarrassment.
 Was I not giving our mother the respect she deserved?
 Was I moving on too fast?
 Was I ignoring the pain, pushing it down?
 Or, worse, had I somehow passed my grief off to my sister?